 It’s important to understand your environment before pumping in millions of US dollars, as such here are the important facts you need to know about Akwa Ibom:

-1) The state shares boundary with Rivers State (to the east), Cross River (to the west), Abia State (to the North), and with the Gulf of Guinea to the South.
+1) The state shares a boundary with Rivers State (to the east), Cross River (to the west), Abia State (to the North), and the Gulf of Guinea to the South.

 2) It covers a total land area of 7,249 square kilometers., making it the 10th largest state in terms of landmass.